On packing dijoins in digraphs and weighted digraphs: Introduction

 \subsection{Outline of the paper}

 The four principal results {\bf P1}-{\bf P4}, as well as the two secondary results {\bf S1}-{\bf S2}, are proved in five stages.
 Let $(D,w)$ be a weighted digraph where every dicut has weight at least $\tau$, for some integer $\tau\geq 2$. \begin{enumerate} \item[Stage 0] In \S\ref{sec:DLR} we introduce the Decompose, Lift, and Reduce procedure which reduces the problem of finding a weighted packing of dijoins, or $k$-dijoins, of size~$\tau$ in weighted digraphs to the same problem for a set of weighted $(\tau,\tau+1)$-bipartite digraphs obtained via the Decompose-and-Lift operation.
-The operation applies to $(D,w)$ and turns it into a set of weighted $(\tau,\tau+1)$-bipartite digraphs.
-If $\tau\geq 3$ and $w=\1$, then the operation can turn $D$ into a set of $(\tau,\tau+1)$-bipartite digraphs.
-The weighted $(\tau,\tau+1)$-bipartite digraphs can be chosen sink-regular or balanced. \end{enumerate}
+The operation applies to $(D,w)$ and turns it into a set of weighted $(\tau,\tau+1)$-bipartite digraphs that can be chosen sink-regular or balanced. \end{enumerate}

 After this stage, we assume that $(D,w)$ is a sink-regular weighted $(\tau,\tau+1)$-bipartite digraph. \begin{enumerate} \item[Stage 1] In \S\ref{sec:rho=1} we interpret $\rho(\tau,D,w)$ as the \emph{discrepancy} between the number of sources and the number of sinks of $D$.
 We also see that every dijoin used in a weighted packing of size $\tau$, if any, is a \emph{rounded $1$-factor}.
-We then apply the classical ``alternating path technique" to prove {\bf P2}.
+We then apply an alternating path technique to prove {\bf P2}.

 \item[Stage 2] In \S\ref{sec:two-dijoins} we discuss crossing families and crossing submodular functions.
 We then review two results of Frank and Tardos~\cite{Frank84} and Fujishige~\cite{Fujishige84} on matroids and box-TDI systems from crossing submodular functions, as well as the integer decomposition property of matroid base polytopes.
 By applying these results, we introduce the matroid $M_1$, and prove that its ground set can be partitioned into $\tau$ bases.
 We then leverage rounded $1$-factors, and more generally the notion of \emph{perfect $b$-matchings}, to prove {\bf P1}.